meganomic/megamonic/README.md

 ![Screenshot](screenshot.png)

-## Build instructions for 64bit Arch
+## Build instructions for Arch
 I think this is what is needed but I'm not sure.

+If your ulimit -n is low you might have to increase it or you will get "Too many opened files" error.

 Other than Rust-nightly you need these packages.
 Requirements: `glibc`, `gcc-libs` and`lm_sensors`